conmaol/maglocunus/d/data_model.md

 These entities are associated with particular `attributes`:
 - people have *names*
 - students have *dates of birth*
-- events occur during *academic years*
+- events occur within *academic years*
 - courses have *titles*

 Finally, this data model assumes two different `relations` between entities:
 - teachers *teach* courses
 - students *take* courses

-### Formal data models – diagrams
+### Formal data models – class diagrams

-Some aspects of this data model can be formalised as a class diagram:
+There are many different ways of formalising a data model.
+For example, we could draw a `class diagram`:

 ```mermaid
 classDiagram